Aquafina-water-bottle/jp-mining-note/wiki/FAQ.md

 what the error is:

 1. Is AnkiConnect installed?
 If it isn't, please see [this](setup#required-anki-add-ons).

 2. Do you have a [conflicting addon](setup#conflicting-add-ons) installed?

 3. As a generalized version of the above, try disabling all of your add-ons other than the mandatory ones listed in the setup page.
+   Note that you have to restart Anki after disabling the add-ons for the changes to take effect.

-   If it works after this step, then re-enable the add-ons one-by-one to determine which add-on(s) this note isn't compatible with
+   If it works after this step, please let me know which add-on(s) conflicts with this note type!
-3. Try to upgrade Anki to the latest version.
-Worst case scenario, you can downgrade if any essential add-ons you have no longer work.
+   To do this, re-enable the add-ons one-by-one (remembering to restart Anki each time!).

+4. With all of your non-mandatory add-ons disabled, try to upgrade Anki to the latest version, and see if the issue still persists.
+   If this works but an add-on you consider mandatory no longer works, please let me know!
+   (I won't be able to upgrade the add-on for you, but I can potentially point to alternatives
+    and/or add it to the documentation somewhere so others are aware of the issue.)

 - TODO expand list in the future

-If you can't manage to fix it (or managed to fix it but requires disab
+If you can't manage to fix it, please submit an issue!